 As the events of the past year or so have shown, with many organizations moving to a hybrid work model, the ability to make calls and participate in online meetings from any location is vital for maintaining productivity and ensuring continued business success.
 And as it happens, one of the best things about Teams is its voice communications capabilities.

-Using the Teams platform, you can make, receive and transfer calls to and from landlines and mobile phones on the public switched telephone network (PSTN) either through Microsoft’s Phone System and Calling Plans or via your own carrier using Direct Routing for Teams.
+Using the Teams platform, you can make, receive and transfer calls to and from landlines and mobile phones on the public switched telephone network (PSTN) either through Microsoft’s Teams Phone and Calling Plans or via your own carrier using Direct Routing for Teams.

-However, if you’re still under contract with your current provider, the switch to Microsoft’s Phone System and Calling Plans might incur a penalty.
+However, if you’re still under contract with your current provider, the switch to Microsoft’s Teams Phone and Calling Plans might incur a penalty.
 Not only that, your existing call plans and line costs may be more cost-effective than a calling plan from Microsoft.

 This is precisely where Direct Routing comes in.